DanielMoscoso/100day_challenge/Readme.txt

 		 it is higher than the previous higher score.
 If it is, then updates the high score.
 (The snake module needs to be updated also, since it does not stop once it hits a wall).
+		-The reset method has been added to the snake class.
+It deletes all the segments previously obtained by the snake (deletes all the objects in the list), then creates a new snake from scratch and sets it up in the middle of the screen.
+		(the snake reset is properly working, but I need to delet the turtle objects that are left over from the previous game)."
 ===============================================================================